The Heroin Epidemic

 • Slowed breathing and heart function

-The downside?
-Heroin is super addictive and has some serious side effects, including:
+Unfortunately, heroin is highly addictive and has some serious side effects, including:

 • Nausea and vomiting